Background pattern

 • a balanced diet rich in calcium and vitamin D,

-• physical activity or weight-bearing exercise,
+• weight-bearing exercise,

 not smoking, and moderate alcohol consumption.

-Do not take Sandoz Ibandronic Acid
+Do not take Ibandronic Acid Sandoz

 • if you are allergic to ibandronic acid or any of the other ingredients of this medicine (listed in section 6),